AdHoc-Protocol/AdHoc-protocol/README.md

 ## Empty packs

-Empty packets have no any fields.
+Empty packets have no fields.
 Implemented as singleton.
 Used as most efficient way to signal about something.

 ## Value pack

-Packages that information is fit into 8 bytes are special - `Value` packs.
+Packages with information that fits into 8 bytes are special - `Value` packs.
-This packets does not allocate on the heap, its data is store in primitive types.
+These packets do not allocate on the heap, their data is stored in primitive types.
-Code generator provides methods to pack and unpack pack's fields data.
+Code generator provides methods to pack and unpack the pack's fields data.

 Packs with one primitive type field are `Value` by default.